This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a peptic ulcer?

 A peptic ulcer is an open sore in the lining of your stomach, intestine, or esophagus.
 Peptic ulcers have different names, depending on their location.
 Gastric ulcers are peptic ulcers in the stomach.
 Duodenal ulcers are peptic ulcers in the small intestine.
-A peptic ulcer in the esophagus is called an esophageal ulcer.
+Esophageal ulcers are peptic ulcers in the esophagus.
 Peptic ulcers may be a short-term or long-term problem.

 What are the signs and symptoms of a peptic ulcer?